Buddhist Wheel (Dharmachakra)

 What does it mean?

-The wheel (Skt. chakra; Tib. 'khor lo) is one of the most important Buddhist symbols, as it represents the teachings of the Buddha.
 The Buddha was the one who "turned the wheel of the dharma" and thus the wheel symbol is the Dharmachakra, or "wheel of law."
 The Tibetan term for this symbol, chos kyi'khor lo, means "the wheel of transformation."
-(Also see the Life of the Buddha and Tibetan Buddhism and Buddhism fast facts)

-The wheel's motion is a metaphor for the rapid spiritual change engendered by the teachings of the Buddha: the Buddha's first discourse at the Deer Park in Sarnath is known as the "first turning of the wheel of dharma."
-(See a list of Buddhist symbols)
+The wheel's motion is a metaphor for the rapid spiritual change engendered by the teachings of the Buddha: the Buddha's first discourse at the Deer Park in Sarnath is known as the "first turning of the wheel of dharma.

 His subsequent discourses at Rajgir and Shravasti are known as the "second and third turnings of the wheel of dharma."
 The eight spokes of the wheel symbolize the Noble Eightfold Path set out by the Buddha in his teachings.